Collection, processing and use of personal data

 When you subscribe for our membership, you must enter your email address on the welcome page.
 Unless you opt out in the registration process, we will use this email address to send you promotional emails about Safer Date’s products and special offers.In your profile under “Notification options,” you can also choose to receive personalised matches and guidance during your Safer Date membership, to help you to get the most out of the Safer Date Service.As long as your email provider supports “Transport Layer Security” (TLS) transport encryption, these promotional emails (including our personalised guidance) are protected in transit via TLS transfer encryption.You can object to our use of your email address for promotional purposes or personal advices, upon registration and or later at any time, either by: (i) clicking on the link in our emails to adjust your email notification settings, (ii) adjusting your settings in your profile under “Notification options”, or (iii) contacting us using the information in the Contact section.
 You may re-subscribe to receive such promotional emails in your profile under “Notification options” at any time.

-What information does Safer Date collect when using the Safer Date website?
+What information does Safer Date collect when using the Safer Date platform?

-Every time you access the Safer Date website, we will collect your usage data.
+Every time you access the Safer Date website or app, we will collect your usage data.
 This means that, even if you have not signed up to be a Safer Date member, we will collect and use this information about you.
 This data is sent to us by your Internet browser and is stored in log files.
 This data includes:

 - Information about your browser type and your internet service provider, as well as your operating system (for example Windows 7, Apple OS, etc.)

 - The IP address (Internet Protocol address) of the device you use to access our website or Service (for example, your computer, tablet or smartphone).
 We will also compare your IP address against a geo-database to collect information about your location, such as your country, state and city.

 - Information about the page that you have accessed

 - The date and time that you used the website